Glossary

 Torsion

-The twisting of recursive phase flow within the 6Di manifold.
+The twisting of recursive phase flow within the geometric domain.
 Emerges when frequency vectors rotate asymmetrically around one another during recursive interference.
 The ontological origin of spin, charge, and the arrow of geometric time.

 Transformation